-Go through the papers and identify those things that are essential to you living your best life and moving it forward.
-Discard those that are not useful to you.
-Ask yourself, "Am I going to use this worry?
-Am I going to use this information?"
+Go through your stack of post-its and identify the things that are essential to living your best life and moving it forward.
+Discard those that are not useful to that mission.
+Ask yourself, "Is this worry helpful?
+Am I going to use this information to move toward my goals?"
 Just as you would when decluttering your closet, keep a 'maybe' pile if you're unsure about letting some thought or memory go.
 Set it aside to come back to later.
-For all of the rest of the discarded papers, put them in the trash or burn them, and mentally and verbally say goodbye to them forever, thereby freeing up space in your brain.
+For all of the rest of the discarded papers, put them in the trash or burn them so you can mentally (even verbally!) say goodbye to them forever.

 3. Organize what you keep.

-6. Get Good Nutrition, Sleep and Exercise.
+8. Get Good Nutrition, Sleep and Exercise.

-8. Seek out nature.
+9. Seek out nature.